csullivannet/rootly-proxy/README.md

 This project uses Nix flakes for reproducible development environments.
 Make sure you have:
 - Nix with flakes enabled
 - Direnv (optional, for automatic environment loading, otherwise you need `nix develop`)
+- A docker host, either locally or that you can configure your docker client to connect to.

 #### Nix